 It’s 1am, and I’ve been lying in the dark composing this in my head.
 I want to write it down now while it’s still fresh.
 It could be gone in the morning.

 You are sleeping quietly beside me, and the dog is having one of those strange animated dreams at my feet.
+You look so beautiful, that big brands can use that peaceful face to market their Trucs de Beaute.
 Today was our wedding anniversary.
 I was determined to remember for once, but you still had to remind me this morning.
 Twenty seven years.
 Shit.
 Where did all that time go?
 When did we go and get so old?

 And what is it that’s so important that it can’t wait until the morning?
 And why is my face wet with tears?
 Well, just this.
 Thanks for being my best friend for all those years.
 Thanks for loving me like you do, even when I don’t deserve it.
 Which is most of the time.
 Thanks for being the best idea I ever had, and the smartest decision I ever made.